Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

 \subsubsection{Fluctuations in the mean activity}

-We first examine the model described by Eqs.(\ref{dynamical_equation}) and (\ref{basic_equation}) without external inputs, for which the MFT takes the simplest form (Sec.\ref{subsec:3_A}).
-If $g_0=0$, this model is essentially equivalent to the model studied in a previous investigation \cite{PhysRevLett.61.259}: a single homogeneous population of $2N$ neurons.
-The previous theory \cite{PhysRevLett.61.259} shows that the present model with $g_0=0$ undergoes a transition from a trivial fixed point to a chaotic state at $\sigma _0=1/\sqrt{2}$.
+We first examine the finely tuned model described by Eqs.(\ref{dynamical_equation}) and (\ref{basic_equation}) without external inputs, for which the MFT takes the simplest form [Sec.\ref{subsec:3_A}].
+For $g_0=0$, the MFT of this model is essentially equivalent to that studied previously \cite{PhysRevLett.61.259}.
+The previous theory showed that the present model with $g_0=0$ undergoes a transition from a trivial fixed point to a chaotic state at $\sigma _0=1/\sqrt{2}$, in which the mean activity, $m$, is constantly zero and individual neuronal activities, $h_i^{(k)}$, exhibit Gaussian fluctuations around it.

 We are particularly interested in cases with non-zero values of $g_0$.
-We study these cases both by solving the mean-field equations numerically and by directly simulating the model.
-For $\sigma _0< 1/\sqrt{2}$, we obtain only a trivial fixed-point solution, similarly to the case with $g_0=0$.
-Increasing the value of $\sigma _0$ beyond $1/\sqrt{2}$, we obtain non-trivial solutions.
-Since the repertoire of solutions is qualitatively the same for different values of $\sigma _0$, we show the results only for the fixed value, $\sigma _0=1.2$.
-We show typical activity patterns for this model in Fig.\ref{figure_single_EI_pair}(a)--(d).
-Since the excitatory and inhibitory neuronal populations have statistically the same dynamics according to our MFT, we show only a single plot of the activities obtained from the mean-field equations for each case.
-In fact, in the results from the direct simulations presented in Fig.\ref{figure_single_EI_pair}(a)--(d), we observe that the mean activities of the excitatory and inhibitory neuronal populations are almost equal and that the microscopic fluctuations in the two populations exhibit similar temporal patterns, which is consistent with the theory in this respect.
-Comparing the plots obtained from the mean-field equations and from direct simulations, we also observe that both have similar amplitudes and temporal patterns for the mean activities and the microscopic fluctuations around them.
-This suggests that our theory successfully predicts the behavior of the model.
-Below, we evaluate this apparent similarity between the theory and the direct simulations quantitatively.
+We study these cases both by numerically solving the mean-field equations and by directly simulating the model for a large value of $N$.
+In these numerical simulations, we find only a trivial fixed-point solution for $\sigma _0\leq 1/\sqrt{2}$.
+In contrast, for $\sigma _0>1/\sqrt{2}$, we obtain non-trivial solutions.
+Since the repertoire of solutions is qualitatively the same for different values of $\sigma _0$, we show typical activity patterns only for $\sigma _0=1.2$ in Fig.\ref{figure_single_EI_pair}(a)--(d).
+In our MFT, the excitatory and inhibitory populations obey the same dynamical equations.
+Therefore, we plot only a single representative solution from MFT for each value of $g_0$.
+In fact, in the plots from the direct simulations, the mean activities of the excitatory and inhibitory populations are almost equal, and the individual neuronal activities in the two populations exhibit similar temporal patterns.
+Comparing the plots from the MFT and direct simulations, we observe similar amplitudes and temporal patterns for the mean activities and the microscopic fluctuations around them.
+These results suggest that our theory successfully predicts the behavior of the model.
+Below, we further evaluate this point quantitatively.